andymeneely/squib/README.md

 Squib tries to keep you DRY with the following features:

 * Custom layouts allow you to specify various arguments in a separate file.
 This is great for x-y coordinates and alignment properties that would otherwise clutter up perfectly readable code.
-The `extends` takes this a step further and lets you specify base styles that can then be extended by other styles.
+Yaml's "merge keys" takes this a step further and lets you specify base styles that can then be extended by other styles.
 * Flexible ranges and array handling: the `range` parameter in Squib is very flexible, meaning that one `text` command can specify different text in different fonts, styles, colors, etc. for each card.
 If you find yourself doing multiple `text` command for the same field across different ranges of cards, there's probably a better way to condense.
 * Custom colors keep you from hardcoding magic color strings everywhere.
 Custom colors are entered into the `config.yml` file.